 If I had to choose, I would go with the Daylite Plus.
 The difference in size between these two is not remarkable, but the difference in their capacities is actually pretty big.

 The larger Osprey daypack offers 7 liters more, which is a big deal when talking about a small daypack for travel.
 And since the difference in price is also barely noticeable (some $15), I think it just makes sense to go for the larger daypack.
 But it is entirely up to you, and your personal preference.

 I’m sure you’ve heard horror stories at one point in your life, about friends or acquaintances who had their belongings stolen while they were in a foreign country.
 And I’m not talking about just their phone or camera – I mean their wallet, IDs, credit cards, and passports.

 While there are many cheaper options out there, Pacsafe Metrosafe daypack will forever be one of my favorite anti-theft packs.
 The simple design is suitable for everyone, from teens to seasoned business travellers.
 It is made from polyester and entirely cut-proof materials, meaning that its straps, body and back panel are 100% slash-proof.

 This backpack has lockable zippers, which include both the zippers to the main compartment and to three external pockets.
 But the thing I love most about is the Turn and Lock security hooks.

-They’re great for when you’re riding the metro or sitting at a crowded restaurant – you can put the backpack down on the floor, secure it to the nearest fixture (chair leg, pole, etc.) and have peace of mind that no one will run away with it while you’re not looking.
+They’re a great day trip backpack – for when you’re riding the metro or sitting at a crowded restaurant – you can put the backpack down on the floor, secure it to the nearest fixture (chair leg, pole, etc.) and have peace of mind that no one will run away with it while you’re not looking.

 This anti-theft backpack is carry-on sized and features a spacious main compartment that can fit 15” laptops, a change of clothes and a few other items.
 There are also several exterior pockets for all your smaller travel accessories, as well as an RFID safe pocket inside the main compartment.